ccremer/netdata-minimal/README.md

 # netdata-minimal
 Minimal netdata installation with all plugins disabled by default.
-This image is intended as a base image for netdata custom plugins running as a microservice with a backend or stream enabled (which is disabled by default, see the overriding section).
+This image is intended as a base image for netdata custom plugins running as a microservice with a backend or stream enabled (which is disabled by default, see below).

 This image is being pushed to Docker Hub whenever [firehol/netdata](https://hub.docker.com/r/firehol/netdata/) is updated.